 The Drivers and Opportunities phase of the NC Moves 2050 plan looks at possible changes and uncertainties that could affect North Carolina's future.
 Different drivers and opportunities, referred to as trends, will affect growth and development.

 Understanding the potential impacts of these trends helps inform what the future may look like, which helps with developing strategies and recommendations.

 This phase of the plan explores emerging trends within eight different topics that shape transportation.
 Research and interviews with experts in each subject provide insight into what the future may hold.
 The topics include:

 Key Findings from Research Topics

-The findings show that possible future trends will not happen evenly or at the same rate throughout the North Carolina.
+Possible future trends will not happen evenly or at the same rate.
 Transportation technologies, for example, might occur faster or slower in different areas.
 This could create new opportunities and/or challenges in various regions of the state.

-New technologies, such as self-driving vehicles and mobile apps (such as Uber and Lyft), might transform how transportation providers, like the N.C.
+New technologies, including self-driving vehicles and mobile apps (such as Uber and Lyft), might transform how transportation providers, like the N.C.
 Department of Transportation, perform.
 Making choices about when or where to use new technology can be overwhelming with the fast pace of change.

 Climate change experts report that extreme weather events are occurring more frequently in many parts of the country.
-NCDOT must prepare for these events, coordinate closely with other agencies and ensure infrastructure such as bridges and roads will withstand harsher conditions in the future.
+NCDOT must prepare for these events, coordinate closely with other agencies, and ensure infrastructure such as bridges and roads will withstand harsher conditions.